Jake and the Fatman: Rumors

 Joe Penny lost a large amount of weight after the show moved to Hawaii, which led to many rumors about his health, including the possibility that he had AIDS.
 In actuality, he had suffered from a gastrointestinal virus and was having difficulty regaining the weight he lost.
-When the show moved back to Los Angeles, it was also suspected that it was on Penny's urging.
-This was also not true, as the move was CBS's decision.
+When the show moved back to Los Angeles, it was suspected that it was on Penny's urging, which Penny denied.